Best Plasma Cutters for Shop and Jobsite (2026 Buyer’s Guide)

 Rating: 4.9/5 (total: 18+)

-Lotos LTPDC2000
+Lotos LTPDC2000D

+Note: the TIG function is DC only, so it won’t weld aluminum.
+For steel and stainless TIG, it works well.
 If you want one machine that covers cutting and multiple welding styles, this is a practical option to streamline your bench.

 What People Say

-Users frequently praise the machine’s versatility and how it covers both cutting and welding needs in a single unit.
-Many note reliable performance over years of use and that the TIG/stick functions are solid for non‑industrial work.
+Users frequently praise this machine’s versatility and how it covers both cutting and welding needs in a single unit.
+Many note reliable performance over years of use and that the TIG/stick functions are solid for non-industrial work.

 Common practical notes mention needing 240V for best results and that some accessories like a longer ground cable or a foot pedal improve usability.